Subscription Modal Banner

 2. Accomplish the Application for Provident Benefits (APB) Claim Form

-Make sure that all information you provide is correct.
-Moreover, prepare the documents listed depending on the type of withdrawal benefit.
+Make sure all information you provide is correct.
+Moreover, prepare the necessary documents depending on the type of withdrawal benefit.

-For instance, if you’re claiming a death benefit on behalf of a Pag-IBIG member, then you need to prepare documents that prove your relationship with the claimant.
-Examples of these documents are birth certificates, marriage certificates, and notarized proof of surviving legal heirs.
+For instance, if you’re claiming a death benefit on behalf of a Pag-IBIG member, you must prepare documents proving your relationship with the claimant.
+These documents include birth certificates, marriage certificates, and notarized proof of surviving legal heirs.

 Pag-IBIG provident benefits claims can be processed at any Pag-IBIG branch because member records are centralized.
-However, you may want to check online or call their hotline first to ensure that your claim will be accommodated in the branch nearest you.
+However, you may want to check online or call their hotline first to ensure your claim will be accommodated in the nearest branch.

-After you submit your requirements, Pag-IBIG will review and verify your documents to see if you qualify for the claim.
+After you submit your Pag-IBIG provident claim requirements, they will be reviewed and verified to see if you qualify.
 As mentioned earlier, members with outstanding loans will not be allowed by the Fund to claim their contributions.

 When the verification is complete, Pag-IBIG will issue a Provident Benefits Acknowledgment Receipt (HQP-PFF-061)[7].
 This document will serve as proof of your submission and Pag-IBIG’s acknowledgment.